-a.
-Provide for a range of residential accommodation by housing type, tenure, size, location and price range to help satisfy the Town of Newmarket's housing needs.
+- a.
+Provide for a range of residential accommodation by housing type, tenure, size and location to help satisfy the Town of Newmarket's housing needs in a context sensitive manner. - b.
+Maintain the stability of Residential Areas by establishing zoning standards that acknowledge and respect the existing physical character of the surrounding neighbourhood. - c.
+Recognize the desirability of gradual ongoing change by allowing for contextually-sensitive development through Planning Act applications, to permit development which contributes to a desirable urban structure, diversifies housing stock, optimizes the use of existing municipal services and infrastructure, and is compatible with and complementary to the surrounding neighbourhood.

-- Maintain the stability of Residential Areas by establishing zoning standards that acknowledge and respect the prevailing physical character of the surrounding neighbourhood. - c.
-Recognize the desirability of gradual ongoing change by allowing for contextually-sensitive development through Planning Act applications, to permit development which contributes towards the establishment of a desirable urban structure, diversifies housing stock, optimizes the use of existing municipal services and infrastructure, and is compatible with and complementary to the surrounding neighbourhood. - d.
-Encourage a range of innovative and affordable housing types, zoning standards and subdivision designs.
+d.
+Encourage a range of innovative and affordable housing types, zoning standards and subdivision designs where it can be demonstrated that the existing physical character of the Residential Area will be maintained.